Shrivenham: Since 1946

 The Royal Military College of Science (RMCS) moved into the establishment in 1946, having been dispersed across three sites during the war.
 In 2015 the college was absorbed into the Defence Academy of the United Kingdom.
 The academy provides higher education for personnel in the British Armed Forces, Civil Service, other government departments and service personnel from other nations.
 The academy is headquartered at Shrivenham and delivers education and training in a number of sites.
 The majority of training is postgraduate with many courses being accredited for the award of civilian qualifications.
 The Conflict Studies Research Centre (CSRC) is just over the parish boundary in Watchfield.

 Joint Services Command and Staff College (JSCSC) is a military academic establishment providing training and education to experienced officers of the Royal Navy, British Army, Royal Air Force, Ministry of Defence Civil Service, and serving officers of other states.
 JSCSC combined the single service provision of the British Armed Forces: Royal Naval College, Greenwich, Staff College, Camberley, RAF Staff College, Bracknell and the Joint Service Defence College, Greenwich.
 Initially formed at Bracknell in 1997, the college moved to a purpose-built facility in the grounds of the Defence Academy in 2000.

+Since 2020, Beckett House has been the home of the tri-service Armed Forces Chaplaincy Centre.
+A new building for the Royal Army Chaplains' Museum opened there in 2022.

+Defence Futures (formerly the Development, Concepts and Doctrine Centre), the MOD's independent think tank, is also in the area.

-The Conflict Studies Research Centre (CSRC) was part of the UK Defence Academy.
+Between 2005 and 2010, the Conflict Studies Research Centre (CSRC) was part of the UK Defence Academy.
 It specialised in potential causes of conflict in a wide area ranging from the Baltic to Central Asia.
-This geographical focus was inherited from the Centre's original incarnation as the Soviet Studies Research Centre (SSRC) in 1972, at Royal Military Academy Sandhurst, examining the Soviet military threat.
-Renamed in the 1990s, the Centre later examined wider issues including foreign policy, energy security and demographic change.
-The Development, Concepts and Doctrine Centre, the MOD's independent think tank, is also in the area.
+This geographical focus was inherited from the centre's original incarnation as the Soviet Studies Research Centre (SSRC) in 1972, at Royal Military Academy Sandhurst, examining the Soviet military threat.
+Renamed in the 1990s, the body later examined wider issues including foreign policy, energy security and demographic change.